jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

 Ever since I started building web applications in Python, I've thought of an API server as a big function that transforms requests into responses, with any nontrivial state residing in databases or services like S3.
-This mental model initially made Elixir's `Phoenix` project attractive, until I realized that the lack of type safety means that many of the refactoring issues I encountered in Python could reappear.
-Dream provides a modern web framework that matches my mental model for how a web server should work, with the added benefit of a type system that makes refactoring safe and easy.
+Dream provides a modern web framework that matches my mental model for how a web server should work.

+Web programming in OCaml "feels" a bit different than working in Python.
+In Python it's possible to get something running quickly, but it's also easy to forget corner cases and introduce defects that have to be addressed later in the application's lifecycle.
+An OCaml project requires some up-front investment, but this investment pays off later in several ways.
+First, fast feedback from the compiler (together with editor integrations like `merlin` and `tuareg`) helped me to identify issues earlier. `Yojson` made it simple to enforce that JSON requests and responses adhered to a fixed schema, and process inputs more systematically.
+Finally, OCaml makes refactoring safe and easy, so that I could confidently adapt my design as I introduced new requirements.
+In the right context, I think the advantages of using OCaml could significantly reduce the total lifecycle costs of maintaining many web applications, without reducing the pace of new development.

 ## References